charlynebuerki/swiss_co-circulating_viruses/ingest/README.md

 Of note, one needs the reference genome in data/references/.
 You also need the annotated gff3 file of that genome.
 To create it, you can run this script [generate_from_genbank.py](bin/generate_from_genbank.py) manually.
 Once you have acquired these files, you may run the ingest pipeline.

+TBD: first need to get sequences local strains must be in folder project_strains

 ## Software requirements

 Follow the [standard installation instructions](https://docs.nextstrain.org/en/latest/install.html) for Nextstrain's suite of software tools.